20 Insanely Cute Cafes in Paris

 This café has not changed much since Hemingway’s times – only prices have risen with its fame -, and it is today one of the must-stops of any Hemingway in Paris walking tour.
-It serves breakfast (there is even a Hemingway’s breakfast), lunch and dinner and of course coffee and other drinks.
+It serves breakfast (there is even a Hemingway’s breakfast), lunch and dinner, and of course coffee and other drinks.

-Les Deux Magots is an excellent place to sit on the sun for a coffee and people watching and despite its incredible prices, it is always full.
+Les Deux Magots is an excellent place to sit in the sun for a coffee and people watching and despite its incredible prices, it is always full.
 This café is the perfect place to get the feel of those incredible roaring twenties in Paris.

 Where to find it: 6 Place Saint-Germain des Prés, 75006 Paris